Murder Mystery Game AI

 Flexibility for Different Group Dynamics

-Cold case files work for groups of any size because they don't require a game master to control pacing or enforce rules.
-A group of 4 can work through files at their own speed, while a group of 20 can split into detective teams competing to solve the case first.
+Cold case files work for groups of various sizes because they don't require a game master to control pacing or enforce rules.
+A small group can work through files at their own speed, while a larger group can split into detective teams competing to solve the case first.
 This flexibility makes them ideal for corporate team-building events, family reunions, and casual dinner parties.

 You control the experience without managing constant interruptions.
 Whether your guests prefer leisurely investigation over dinner or competitive rapid-fire solving, the files adapt to your party's energy level.